Posted: 11/16/2008 | November 16th, 2008

 All along the backpacker trail, you hear it.
 The talk.
 The chatter.
 The snarls.
 The attitude.
+The condescension.

 I always found this distinction a bit ironic since so many backpackers, while talking down about “tourists,” carry their Lonely Planet, visit the same cities and stay at the same hostels, and stick to the same path that was laid out before them by the backpackers who came before.

-And I can’t stand them either — those tourists who come to a place, make no effort to interact with the locals, and stay in the resort their whole vacation.
+And I can’t stand them either — those tourists who come to a place, make no effort to interact with the locals and stay in the resort their whole vacation.
 What’s the point of coming to a new country if you’re never really going to see it?

 Except they don’t.